Automatic Traffic Scenario Conversion from OpenSCENARIO to CommonRoad: Conversion from OpenSCENARIO to CommonRoad

 \section{Conversion from OpenSCENARIO to CommonRoad}

 Both OpenSCENARIO and CommonRoad offer freely available scenarios that can be easily customized and adapted as required.
 These scenarios are structured hierarchically but with different terminologies.
 This section concisely presents the conversion of logical scenarios from the OpenSCENARIO format to concrete CommonRoad scenarios.
-This is achieved through a brief introduction to both formats, including an outline of their relevant differences, followed by a detailed description of the conversion process.
+This is presented after a brief introduction of both formats, including an outline of their differences, followed by a detailed description of the conversion process.